isomerpages/mccy-sgt/_media-centre/0-features.md

 ### Singapore Together Emerging Stronger Conversations

-**22 Aug 2020:** “How can we lend our support to build a better Singapore for all?”.
+**22 Aug 2020:** “How can we lend our support to build a better Singapore for all?”
 [Read on](/media-centre/featured-stories/SGTESC5) for more excerpts from the participants at the Singapore Together Emerging Stronger Conversations about their visions towards a better Singapore.

-**15 Aug 2020:** “How can we bounce back stronger and work better together?”.
+**15 Aug 2020:** “How can we bounce back stronger and work better together?”
 Views may differ, but they all strive towards a common goal.
 Hear the voices of participants at the ESC session [here](/media-centre/featured-stories/SGTESC4).

-**12 Aug 2020:** “How can you and I play a part to build a more inclusive and compassionate society for us all?”.
+**12 Aug 2020:** “How can you and I play a part to build a more inclusive and compassionate society for us all?”
 Read about the views participants at the Singapore Together Emerging Stronger Conversations shared [here](/media-centre/featured-stories/SGTESC3).

 **5 Aug 2020:** “What can we do to foster togetherness and co-create a better Singapore society for you and me?”
 Ideas poured in from participants at the Singapore Together Emerging Stronger Conversations.
 Read what some of those ideas are [here](/media-centre/featured-stories/SGTESC2).